 Former Foster Care – covers young adults under age 26 who were on Medicaid when they left DCFS foster care at age 18 or later.
 This group is eligible for Medicaid regardless of income.

 Family Health Plans

 FamilyCare/All Kids Assist provides a full range of health benefits to eligible children 18 years of age and younger, and their parents or caretaker relatives.
-To be eligible, individuals must have countable family income within 133 percent of the federal poverty level (FPL).
+To be eligible, children must live in families with countable family income within 147 percent of the federal poverty level (FPL).
+The parents/caretaker relatives are eligible for coverage if the countable income is up to 138% FPL.
 Children covered under All Kids Assist have no co-payments or premiums.
 FamilyCare Assist parents have a co-payment per medical service or prescription received.

 Children in All Kids Share have a co-payment for each medical service and prescription received, up to a maximum of $100 per family per year.
 There are no co-payments for well-child visits and immunizations.

 Families with members who are American Indians or Alaska Natives do not pay premiums or co-payments.